Inspired by Wes Bos, this page details the things I use to stay productive. Let's dive in.

 Time is a huge factor in staying productive.
 Your editor is the one tool you spend most of yours in and you should invest in optimizing your workflow skills.
 You'll benefit from them every day.

-- Hyper Electron Highlighter theme.
-It's my Electron color scheme from Atom, ported to Hyper.
+The theme is my Electron color scheme from Atom, ported to Hyper.

 Here are a few of my favorite aliases I've set up: